 Reko International Group

-Designs and manufactures various engineered products and services for original equipment manufacturers in Canada and the United States.
+Designs and manufactures various engineered products and solutions for original equipment manufacturers and other industrial manufacturers and contractors in Canada and the United States.